abuiles/ember-101/hands-on.md

 Since we will be using the same form for adding a new friend and editing, let's create an
 [Ember partial](http://emberjs.com/api/classes/Ember.Handlebars.helpers.html#method_partial)
-called **app/templates/friends/-form.hbs** with the following content:
+we can generate the template for the partial with template generator, `ember g template friends/-form` and add the following content:

 {title="app/templates/friends/-form.hbs", lang="handlebars"}
 ~~~~~~~~